A module is the basic organizational unit of code in Racket. Three simple rules:

 All program code is contained in a module, through the use of module or one of its variants.
-A module expression includes a name, an , and a body containing other expressions:
+A module expression includes a name, an expander, and a body containing other expressions:

-For instance, this code creates a module named my-module, using the br expander, with one expression inside (in an exception to the usual custom, run these samples in DrRacket without a #lang br line at the top, or on the REPL):
+For instance, the code below creates a module named my-module, using the br expander, with one expression inside (in an exception to the usual custom, run these samples in DrRacket without a #lang br line at the top, or on the REPL):

-The expander supplies the initial that are available to expressions inside the module.
-If those expressions refer to bindings not provided by the expander, or not otherwise imported within the module (with require), then the module will not run.
+The expander supplies the initial bindings that are available to expressions inside the module.
+If these expressions refer to bindings not provided by the expander, or not otherwise imported within the module (with require), then the module will not run.

-For instance, this module will work, because format-datum is provided by the br language:
+For instance, this module will run, because format-datum is provided by the br language:

-But this module will not, because format-datum is not provided by the racket language:
+But this module won’t run, because format-datum is not provided by the racket language:

 But that can be fixed with a require, and this version will run: